DEBUNKING THE GENDER WAGE GAP

 There are many biological and psychological differences between males and females.
 The biological differences between men and women are profound.
-Biologically men and women have different hormonal profiles, men having more testosterone which can affect brain chemistry and personality.
+Biologically, men and women have different hormonal profiles, men have more testosterone which can affect brain chemistry and personality.

 Our brains are different on a biological level, you may have heard of the male and female brain.